f5devcentral/access-labs/class2/module3/lab01.rst

 	|image998|

 #.
-Scroll down the page until you see **201- 15.1 Zero Trust - Identity Aware Proxy** on the left
+Scroll down the page until you see **202 - Federation** on the left

    |image997|

 #.
-Hover over tile **Configure Identity Aware Proxy(15.1)**.
+Hover over tile **SAML IdP Access Guided Configuration(AGC) Lab**.
 A start and stop icon should appear within the tile.
 Click the **Play** Button to start the automation to build the environment

    |image996|